l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-16-days-13-17-winding-stair-gap-to-fontana-dam.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day13-17/fontana_pizza.JPG"/>
 </figure>

-I enjoy one more shower and share one more night with the trail crew.
-The Smokies lie just ahead.
+One more shower and one more night with the trail crew: The Smokies lie just ahead.